susan-wz/jungle/README.md

  - security for the admin section
  - email confirmations once an order has been placed
  - changing the purchase flow in the index, product and cart pages
+ - client and server side validation for admins creating new products, categories, and sales

 ## Setup